-The Alexion project involves the provision of a resilient, clean water supply to a customer in the Blanchardstown area.
+Project Alexion involved the provision of a resilient, clean water supply in the Blanchardstown area.
 The new main has been upsized to allow for more customers to connect in future without the need to construct a new water main.
-This significantly reduces the scope of construction works required in future.
+This significantly reduces the scope of construction works required going forward.

-The project also includes provision for the reduction of flooding along the 9C sewer.
-Telemetry will be provided to ensure that no discharges will be made to the sewer during times of flood events.
-Retaining flow at this time will ultimately reduce instances of the overwhelmed 9C sewer overflowing to surrounding watercourses.
+The project also included provision for the reduction of flooding along the 9C sewer.
+Telemetry was provided to ensure that no discharges were made to the sewer during times of flood events.
+Retaining flow at that time determined the ultimate reduction of instances the overwhelmed 9C sewer overflowed to surrounding watercourses.

-The works facilitate the development of the Fingal area particularly within the pharmaceutical sector.
-This encourages organic growth of a specialist workforce in the locality.
-Over the long term, the upsizing of the water main facilitates further economic development in the area, with associated socio-economic benefits.
+To summarise, the works we completed on Project Alexion facilitated the development of the Fingal area particularly within the pharmaceutical sector.
+This project has encouraged organic growth of a specialist workforce in the locality and as time passes, the upsizing of this water main will facilitate further economic development in the area, with associated socio-economic benefits.